UV index today UV Index

 Annual Sun Radiation

-The chart above displays the Shortwave Radiation Sum (MJ/m²) for each day of the last year in Brighton.
+The chart below displays the average Shortwave Radiation Sum (MJ/m²) for each month of the last year in Brighton.
 It's designed to provide you with a better understanding of the yearly weather and sun exposure.

 Disclaimer